 At Puget Sound, violations of academic integrity are taken very seriously as they threaten the atmosphere of trust, fairness, and respect essential to learning and the dissemination of knowledge.
 Claiming the work of others as your own, whether created by another human or an artificial intelligence, is regarded as plagiarism, and as such is a violation of academic integrity.
 In situations involving suspected violations of academic integrity, procedures and sanctions established for the Hearing Board will be followed.
 Students are expected to be aware of and to abide by the university’s Academic Integrity Policy.
 Additionally, faculty members are urged to review university and course policies regarding academic integrity in their classes to ensure students clearly understand them.

 This document was developed by the Office of the Academic Deans in robust collaboration with the Center for Writing and Learning, the Faculty Development Center, Collins Memorial Library, Educational Technology, and the Academic Standards Committee.
 It will be updated if and when any relevant policies change, as well as to add new resources and guidance.
-Image produced with OpenAI's DALL-E 2.
+Image produced with OpenAI's ChatGPT 4.